 Call for Council Award Nominations

-The National Health Care for the Homeless Council and its membership groups will honor worthy individuals with awards at the 2020 National Health Care for the Homeless Conference & Policy Symposium.
-Read below to learn more about these accolades and how to submit nominations for them.
+The National Health Care for the Homeless Council and its membership groups will honor worthy individuals with awards at the 2021 National Health Care for the Homeless Conference & Policy Symposium.
+Read below to learn more about these accolades and how to submit nominations.

 Philip W. Brickner National Leadership Award

-Presented by the Board of the National Health Care for the Homeless Council
+Presented by the National Health Care for the Homeless Council Board of Directors

 In its fourth iteration, this award honors the late Dr. Philip W. Brickner, heralded as the founder of the HCH movement.
 Nominate an Individual Member or staffer of an Organizational Member of the Council for this prestigious accolade, which will recognize an individual who has significantly strengthened service and advocacy addressing the health status of people without homes.